Steve Armstrong: Early career (1983–1987)

 Steve Armstrong started wrestling in 1983 in the Alabama-based Southeast Championship Wrestling promotion.
 He formed a team called the "Rat Patrol" with Johnny Rich and they feuded with Ron Fuller's Stud Stable (Jerry Stubbs and Super Olympia).

 Championship Wrestling from Florida (1987)

 After Tracy Smothers joined Championship Wrestling from Florida in February 1987 he was immediately paired with Steve Armstrong as the "Wild-Eyed Southern Boys".
 Their first match came on February 17 in Tampa, Florida, where they lost to The New Breed.
 However four days later The Southern Boys defeated The New Breed to gain their first ever championship, the NWA Florida Tag Team Championship.
 Smothers and Armstrong held the belts until March 15, when they were defeated by The MOD Squad.
 In June they unsuccessfully challenged for the NWA United States Tag Team Championship, losing to The Midnight Express (Stan Lane & Bobby Eaton).

-Continental Wrestling Association (1987)
+Continental Wrestling Association (1985, 1987)

+In 1985, he and his brother, Scott, made their debut in Memphis.
+They had a feud with Pat Rose and Tom Prichard.

 The Southern Boys would make a stop in the CWA, where they faced Rough & Ready in October 1987.
 During this time they feuded with The Stud Stable.